-CO No. Course Objectives
+CO No. The learners will be able to

 CO-1 Identify Carbohydrates and Lipids.

 CO-2 Examine amino acids and proteins.

 CO-3 Test the proteins by SDS -PAGE.

 CO-4 Design the Mutagenesis.

 CO-5 Rate to Know the Genetic Techniques.